Group Prenatal Course

 -

-'Un-straightforward’ births (inductions, assisted deliveries, caesareans)
+Being prepared for 'un-straightforward’ births (inductions, assisted deliveries, caesareans)

 -